René Magritte: Career

-Depressed by the failure, he moved to Paris, where he became friends with André Breton and became involved in the Surrealist group.
+In 1927 Magritte held his first solo exhibition, in Brussels.
+It had poor reviews; depressed by the failure, he moved to Paris, where he became friends with André Breton and became involved in the Surrealist group.
 An illusionistic, dream-like quality is characteristic of Magritte's version of Surrealism.
 He became a leading member of the movement and remained in Paris for three years.
 In 1929, he was put under contract at Goemans Gallery in Paris along with Jean Arp and Yves Tanguy.

 On 15 December 1929, Magritte participated in the last publication, No. 12, of La Révolution surréaliste, with his essay "Les mots et les images", where words play with images in sync with his work The Treachery of Images.

 Galerie Le Centaure closed at the end of 1929, ending Magritte's contract income.
 Having made little impact in Paris, Magritte returned to Brussels in 1930 and resumed working in advertising.
 He and his brother, Paul, formed an agency, which earned him a living wage.
 In 1932, Magritte joined the Communist Party, which he periodically left and rejoined for several years.
 Between 1930 and 1932, Magritte had no exhibitions and sold no work.
-During this period, he was financially supported by a monthly stipend arranged by Belgian playwright Claude Spaak, the husband of Catherine Spaak.
+During this period, he was financially supported by a monthly stipend arranged by Belgian playwright Claude Spaak, the husband of Suzanne Spaak.
 In 1934, Suzanne Spaak's sister, Alice Lorge, purchased Magritte's La Magie Noire.
-This was the first of a series of 11 paintings that featured Magritte’s wife, Georgette Berger, in a classical nude pose.
+This was the first of a series of 11 paintings that depicted Magritte's wife, Georgette Berger, in a classical nude pose.
 Claude Spaak also commissioned portraits of his wife and children from Magritte.

-In 1936, Magritte had his first solo exhibition in the United States at the Julien Levy Gallery in New York, followed by an exposition at the London Gallery in 1938.
+In 1936, Magritte had his first solo exhibition in the United States, at the Julien Levy Gallery in New York, followed by an exposition at the London Gallery in 1938.

 Between 1934 and 1937, Magritte drew film posters under the pseudonym 'Emair' for the German sound film distributor Tobis Klangfilm.
 The Leuven City Archive preserves seven posters designed by Magritte.

 During the early stages of his career, the British surrealist patron Edward James allowed Magritte to stay rent-free in his London home, where Magritte studied architecture and painted.
-James is featured in two of Magritte's 1937 paintings, Le Principe du Plaisir (The Pleasure Principle) and La Reproduction Interdite, also known as Not to Be Reproduced.
+James is depicted in two of Magritte's 1937 paintings, Le Principe du Plaisir (The Pleasure Principle) and La Reproduction Interdite, also known as Not to Be Reproduced.